 Dolphins have a flexible neck.
 Their flexible neck makes it easy for them to turn their head from side to side.
 A porpoise has a much stiffer neck.
 Porpoise cannot move their heads from side to side easily.

 One of the main ways to tell the difference between a dolphin and a porpoise is from their teeth.

 Dolphins have 80-100 sharp cone-like teeth,

 Porpoise does not have as many teeth as a dolphin.
 Porpoise teeth are not a pointy like a dolphin, they are flat on top but are still sharp.

 Dolphins’ sharp pointy teeth, porpoise sharp, flat teeth

 Both dolphins and porpoises bodies are built for swimming.
 Their tails move up and down and help push them through the water.
 Both species tails are called fluke.

 Both dolphins and porpoises have fins.
 Another distant way to tell to determine if you are looking at a dolphin or a porpoise is from their dorsal fin.

 A porpoise and dolphins both have dorsal fins (some species do not have dorsal fins, most do).
 A porpoise dorsal fin is shaped like a triangle and looks similar to a shark.
 A dolphin has a taller dorsal fin that curves back.

 Dolphin taller, curved dorsal fin, porpoise shorter, triangle-shaped dorsal fin.

-Pectoral flippers are the fins that are on each side of a dolphin or porpoise body.
+Pectoral fins or sometimes called flippers are the fins that are on each side of a dolphin or porpoise body.